emindeniz/Insight_customer_conversion/README.md

 # Pricing Test

 A more detailed description can be found in `Data_Challenge_ConversionRate.pdf`.
+Click on `Predict_Conversion_Rate.ipynb` to see the analysis.
 ### Goal
 Pricing optimization is, non surprisingly, another area where data science can provide huge value.
 The goal here is to evaluate whether a pricing test running on the site has been successful.